 Ethics approval is legally required under the Animal Welfare Act 1999 when live animals are to be used for teaching or research depending on what animal they are and if they are ‘manipulated’.
-This often applies to student investigations including those for science and technology fairs, CREST Awards, Bright Sparks or other such student initiated research or technological practice, and similarly to teachers.
-Evidence of approval may also be a prerequisite to entering a Science Fair.
+This often applies to student investigations including those for science and technology fairs, CREST Awards, Bright Sparks or other student or teacher-led research or technological practice.

 Under the Animal Welfare Act ‘animal’ means any live member of the animal kingdom that is a mammal, bird, reptile, amphibian, fish (bony or cartilaginous), octopus, squid, crab (including half crab), lobster or crayfish (including freshwater crayfish), and includes any marsupial pouch young or mammalian foetus, or any avian or reptilian pre-hatched young, that is in the last half of its period of gestation or development.